 How to get the most out of your work time

 It's really important that you be strategic here.
 You know which tasks or projects take your full concentration and which ones can be done with interruptions.

 Use the first part of your uninterrupted work time to work on the things that need your full attention.
 Focusing on these bigger tasks will set you up to not feel like you're always behind.

 For me I set a weekly goal for a bigger project or goal I'm working on and keep it as a priority and don't let myself get distracted. - Closing all other tabs, setting a timer for an hour, and putting on instrumental music all help me stay super focused.

 I also keep a running list of my next 6 things and list them in priority.
 I don't make a new list until those 6 things are done.

-But what if you have really young kids that don’t or can’t work independently?
+What if I have young kids that don't or can't work independently?